 Optional M.2 SATA Installation¶

-The Netgate® SG-2100 has built-in onboard eMMC storage.
+The Netgate® 2100 has built-in onboard eMMC storage.
 Optionally, a M.2 SATA drive could be installed as an upgrade or to bypass the onboard eMMC flash memory.

 Backup your configuration file, if possible.